-Jamaica Inn Black Ginger Rum Exclusive To Drinkfinder
+Jamaica Cove Black Ginger Rum Exclusive To Drinkfinder

 We are proud to present a rum close to our Cornish roots.
-Jamaica Inn 1750 rum, named after the famous Jamaica Inn on Bodmin Moor, uses pot still and column still rums from Hampden, Claredon and Worth Park distilleries on Jamaica.
+Jamaica Cove Rum, named after the famous Jamaica Inn on Bodmin Moor, uses pot still and column still rums from Hampden, Claredon and Worth Park distilleries on Jamaica.
 The result is a silky smooth full strength rum with hints of lemongrass and citrus fruits, and the warmth of ginger on the finish.

 Jamaica Inn is one of Cornwall's most well known landmarks, having been immortalised by Daphne Du Maurier in the book of the same name and also for its reputation as being a hot bed of supernatural phenomenon.
 Originally built as a coaching inn in 1750, its main purpose was to offer weary travelers a place to rest and was originally owned by the important landowning Trelawney family.
 It derived its name from the fact that Edward Trelawney was appointed Govenor of Jamaica between the years of 1738 to 1752.